less/old-lesscss.org/templates/pages/usage.md

 	    less = {
 			env: "development", // or "production"
 			async: false,		// load imports async
 			fileAsync: false,   // load imports async when in a page under
 								// a file protocol
 			poll: 1000,			// when in watch mode, time in ms between polls
 			functions: {},		// user functions, keyed by name
-			dumpLineNumbers: "comments", // or "mediaQuery" or "all"
+			dumpLineNumbers: "comments", // or "mediaquery" or "all"
 			relativeUrls: false,// whether to adjust url's to be relative
 								// if false, url's are already relative to the
 								// entry less file
 			rootpath: ":/a.com/"// a path to add on to the start of every url
 								//resource
 		};
 	</script>